How to Use WhatsApp for Startup Marketing

 1. Build a Verified WhatsApp Business Profile

 Your first step in using WhatsApp for startup marketing is to set up a WhatsApp Business account.
 This isn’t just about having a professional profile.
 It enables features like quick replies, away messages, and catalogs.
-More importantly, a verified business profile adds credibility—so when your audience receives a message from you, they know it’s legit.

 Quick Tip: